 As part of the general aviation community’s coordinated, proactive national response to securing our aviation resources from potential acts of terror, every agency and participant is working to promote a strong security culture.

 Since December 2002, a toll-free national government hotline (1/866-GA-SECURE, or 1/866-427-3287), has been in operation as part of the Aircraft Owners and Pilots Association's (AOPA’s) Airport Watch program.
 This hotline provides a fast, easy means for reporting and acting on information provided by America’s 560,000 pilots.
 The hotline is staffed 24/7 by the TSA’s Transportation Security Operation Center (TSOC).
 Based on the information a pilot gives them about a possible threat, they will contact all the appropriate authorities in that airport’s local community, or state and federal law enforcement agencies as needed.

 In addition to pilot screening and credentialing programs, the FAA and TSA have taken a number of actions addressing security for flight schools and for those facilities that rent out aircraft.
 Federal law requires that appropriate staff at flight schools undergo TSA-mandated security awareness training on a current and recurring annual basis so that they can recognize any suspicious circumstances and/or activities of individuals enrolling in or attending a flight school; the types of suspicious behavior that require further investigation; and actions to take if the employee suspects terrorist intent.
-The training includes a review of 22 different scenarios covering actions that terrorists may attempt at airports.
+The training includes a review of numerous different scenarios covering actions that terrorists may attempt at airports.